khuckins/BG3-adventurers-guide-to-tamriel-2e566/Readme.md

 - Some spells do not yet have icons

 ## Installation
-At the moment, Candor Mod Manager doesn't play nice when installing this mod, however it is packaged for installation once a fix is released.
-For now, I recommend using the manual method, though I generally recommend Candor.
+This mod works with Candor Mod Manager, Vortex Mod Manager, and Manual Installations.
+Candor is by far the simplest method, and as such is the recommended one.

 ### Candor
 1. Select Baldur's Gate 3 in Candor Mod Manager